nadia-polikarpova/cyclegg/README.md

 #### Search
 - Canonical forms for termination checking:
-    - In SmallerVars check: compare canonical forms of the old and new parameter and require that the old one has the new one wrapped in a constructor
     - For grounding: at every split, replace the var being split with the smaller var in all prev_instantiations (store prev_instantiations in terms of eclasses so that we can get their canonical forms)
 - Blocking variables analysis